 The design similarities between this product and the third one I reviewed extend to all of their general dimensions and shapes.
 They also continue on to the very low-profile “X structure” keys – which is another name for the scissor-switch technology.
 However, this is by no means a bad thing.
 It just means that you should get about the same amount of noise (or silence) out of these two keyboards.

 Also like the Jelly Comb, this keyboard has an off switch in the upper-right corner.
 To its left are the LED power indicator, caps, num and function locks, as well as the charging indicator.
 This keyboard is rechargeable via a micro USB port – one charge should last about 6 months.

 What’s more, along the top row of this keyboard, sharing their space with function keys, are all the hotkeys a person could ever want.

 - Ultra Slim low-profile wireless keyboard

 - X structure key switch

 Now, if you’ve decided that you don’t need a wireless keyboard, this one connects to your computer with a USB cable.
 Remember – that means that nothing will come between your typing commands and the computer.
 So, good response time is pretty much guaranteed.
 What’s more, you won’t even need to worry about recharging it or replacing its batteries.

-This keyboard is a bit thicker than the previous two, as it’s 0.66 inches at its thinnest.
-It also has movable stands in the back, a feature the previous two keyboards didn’t have.
+This keyboard is a bit thicker, as it’s 0.66 inches at its thinnest.
+It also has movable stands in the back, a feature that some of the previous keyboards didn’t have.
 Furthermore, the keys are very low-profile and comfortable to use.
 They’re silent, thanks to a scissor key structure, but also tactile enough under your fingers.